 - Ciutat Vella (the old town)

 Horta Guinard is situated in the north west of Barcelona and is seen as a great district for families.
 Since there are relatively few sights in this area, the amount of tourists around is quite low, meaning tranquillity and less petty crime in the area.
 Thanks to Horta Guinard having 3 parks in its territory, the area is seen as one of the greenest in the Catalonian capital.
 The hilly nature of the area makes the views of the lower-lying city impressive and complements the area’s tranquil nature.
 The make up of Horta Guinard’s inhabitants consists mostly of families with young children and the are is also popular with the retired.
-The average quare metre price of real estate in the area is around 2,500 EUR.
+The average square metre price for property for sale in Barcelona district is around 2,500 EUR.

-Sarria-Sant Gervasi is the A-list area of Barcelona, with foreign millionaires, footballers and celebs owning properties here.
+Sarria-Sant Gervasi is the A-list area of Barcelona property market, with foreign millionaires, footballers and celebs owning properties here.
 As such, the majority of properties in this area are large and encompass spaces of over 500 square metres.
-Prices per square metre vary from 5,000-8,000 EUR per metre squared, but new-build apartments here come with terraces, in addition to parking underneath the building for two vehicles.
+Prices per square metre vary from 5,000 EUR — 8,000 EUR per metre squared, but new-build apartments here come with terraces, in addition to parking underneath the building for two vehicles.
 The highest peak of the mountain range to the north of Barcelona can be found in this district, and from here there are jaw-dropping views of Barcelona.
 No wonder why the affluent prefer this region.

-Nou Barris and Sant Andreu are the cheapest areas in Barcelona for property, with square metre prices averaging between 1,500 EUR and 2,000 EUR.
+Nou Barris and Sant Andreu are the cheapest areas for property for sale in Barcelona, with square metre prices averaging between 1,500 EUR and 2,000 EUR.
 However, there is a reason for the lower price.
 The infrastructure in these areas is way behind that of other areas of the city, with the poor transport links practically separating the area from the remainder of the city.
 However, the city authorities have been trying to do more for these two areas in recent years.
 With regard to real estate, they have implemented regeneration projects in several districts of the areas to make them more attractive.

 As for development in the area, there is a chaotic mixture of high-rise buildings and their opposites, in addition to vacant land left completely abandoned.
 However, it is possible to find cottages with their own gardens to the south of Nou Barris.
-As for Sant Andreu, the throwbacks of its industrial past still loom large, with there being very little green areas, and where there are you will find it difficult to come across a reasonably priced property.
+As for Sant Andreu, the throwbacks of its industrial past still loom large, with there being very little green areas, and where there are you will find it difficult to come across a reasonably priced Barcelona property for sale here.

 Eixample is Barcelona’s largest district and so here the prices vary from 2,500 EUR — 10,000 per square metre.
 As the district is a densely populated one, there is a plethora of entertainment and retail outlets, in addition to tourist sights and schools.
 However, the area does lack green areas and parks.
 The older buildings in the area have high-roof ceilings but the lay-out of the apartments can sometimes leave much to be desired.
 La Sagrada Familia can be found in Eixample which makes it a big draw for short term rental prospects, in addition to La Rambla and other tourist areas.